EmployeeIssues.comU.S. Employee Rights in Plain English

 Even though providing paid time off benefits is voluntary for employers, if yours has "promised" PTO to employees of your classification per policy, then your employee rights entitle you to take it, if you follow the rules.

-Employers might allow earned paid time off to accrue during employee probationary periods.
-But, generally, employers may require employees to wait to use their accrued PTO, until after their probationary periods.
+Employers might allow earned paid time off to accrue during employee probationary periods; but, generally, employers may require employees to wait to use their accrued PTO until after they successfully complete their probationary periods.

-If employees don't successfully complete their probationary periods or commit wrongdoings, such as not giving the required resignation notice according to company policy or state final pay laws, then employers might be entitled to withhold or delay accrued PTO pay; it depends on the law in each state.
+If employees don't successfully complete their probationary periods or commit "wrongdoings" (such as not giving the required resignation notice), then state laws might permit employers to withhold or delay accrued PTO pay after employment termination.

 On the other side of the fence, if employers don't fairly and equally apply paid time off policies to all employees of the same classification, then "cheated" employees might be entitled to file discrimination charges or lawsuits.